TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 # GV Configuration Framework

-This framework allows customers to configure and pull GV values from various end-stores (also referred as GV provider) when running the BE application in container mode.
+This framework allows customers to configure and pull GV values from various end-stores (also referred as GV provider in this document) when running the BE application in container mode.
 Framework supports following types of GV providers:

 1. HTTP - Use this type when end-store has an http based API to access it.
 Example: AWS S3, Azure Blob, github, etc...
 2. Consul - Use this type when end-store is Consul
 3. Custom - Use this type to provide custom implemetation to pull GV values from an end-store of user choice

-While building the BE application image, use --gv-providers flag to select GV provider type i.e. http, consul OR custom.
-More details are described in respective sections below.
+While building the BE application image, use `--gv-providers` flag to select GV provider type - `http`, `consul` OR `custom`.
+More details are available in their respective sections below.

 ## HTTP